Safest Places To Go On Safari In Africa

 Travelers can be targets for scams and pickpockets anywhere in the world, so it’s important to be vigilant.
 We recommend having traveler’s insurance to cover potential losses and traveling with an established safari company for extra peace of mind.

-The key to staying safe while you are out in national parks is to listen to your safari guides.
+By keeping these precautions in mind and exercising common sense, you can have a safe and memorable safari experience in Africa.
+Ultimately, the key to staying safe while you are out in national parks is to listen to your safari guides.
 Guides are local experts with a vast amount of knowledge, such as the Conservationist Gorilla Trackers we work with on our Gorilla Trekking Safari in Rwanda and Uganda.
 Safari guests strive to disturb wildlife as little as possible, so you’ll want to keep your voice down.
 It’s important to wear clothing that blends in with the landscape like brown and khaki and stay in the vehicle as this is the safest place to be.
 When staying in lodges and deluxe tents, it’s important not to walk around without an escort at night.

 Many sub-Saharan countries host safaris, but choosing the right one to visit can be daunting.
 We selected the following five destinations as the safest places to safari in Africa.